codectile/paradise/README.md

-library written in C++ for hooking and memory manipulation(patching, reading, writing, signature scanning etc) on the go.
+library for hooking and memory manipulation(patching, reading, writing, signature scanning etc) on the go.
 It supports both x86 and x86-64 architecture.

 ## Examples